Autonomous quantum machines and the finite sized Quasi-Ideal clock: Clocks as Quantum control

-In this section we will see how well the finite dimensional Gaussian clock can mimic the behavior of the idealized clock studied in Section \ref{sec:Implementing Energy preserving unitaries via a time dependent Hamiltonian}.
-We will find that Theorem \ref{movig through finite time} implies that the clock can perform on the system any sequence of unitaries with an additive error which grows linearly in time and decays faster than any polynomial in clock dimension (the exact error will depend on a number of things, for example which Gaussian initial clock state).\\
+In this section we will see how well the finite dimensional \gClock~can mimic the behavior of the idealized clock studied in Section \ref{sec:Automation via the idealised clock}.
+We will find that Theorem \ref{movig through finite time} implies that the clock can perform on the system any sequence of unitaries with an additive error which grows linearly in time and decays faster than any polynomial in clock dimension (the exact error will depend on a number of things, for example which initial \gClock~state is used).\\

 In analogy with the idealized clock-system Hamiltonian, Eq. \eqref{eq:idealised s c ham}, we define